MeltwaterArchive/owl-interview/README.md

 instructions on how to start the application, e.g. `npm start` or "simply open index.html".

+## Checking out and submitting

+After we've added you as a collaborator to the repository just clone it and work on it locally.
+Once done, zip the working directory and email the bundle to owl@meltwater.com

 ## Features

 Given a query for some text, we want to: